VRFish Advocacy and Representation Review

 Recreational fishing in Victoria is one of the most popular and valuable nature-based pursuits in terms its contribution to Victoria’s economy and also the health and wellbeing of many Victorians – one in five to be exact.
 In 2015, an Ernst and Young study found that approximately 838,000 Victorians went fishing, undertook more than 6 million fishing trips and contributed $7.1 billion to Victoria’s economy.

 This is why the task of representing and advocating for Victoria’s recreational fishing sector is so critically important and why the Government is committed to ensuring it is as good as it can be.

-To implement the recommendations from the 2019 Marsden Jacobs report a review of VRFish is being conducted to ensure that the broad views and aspirations of Victoria's recreational fishers are being effectively represented and advocated for.
-This review is being overseen by a steering committee and an independent Chair.
-The Victorian Fisheries Authority is conducting a survey to support the review on their behalf.
+To implement the recommendations from the 2019 Marsden Jacobs report, a review of VRFish was conducted to ensure the broad views and aspirations of Victoria's recreational fishers were being effectively represented and advocated for.
+This review was overseen by a steering committee and an independent Chair.